varad-pisale/MP3-Player/README.md

 3. Open the .exe and Enjoy your songs.

 -> Note:- Save the name of files,folder in English only don't use any another language.

+-> Feedback:- Feel free to contact me and give the feedback.
+I would appreciate it and improve my code.
+(Only if you know me 😂)